DX9david/DX9WARE-Troubleshooting/DX9WARE injects after a few minutes.md

 # Problem : DX9WARE injection is delayed
-The 100% fix solution is to reinstall their Windows but I have gathered a special pack of bullshit solution that work sometimes!!!!
+The 100% fix solution is to reinstall their Windows but I have gathered a special pack of solution that work sometimes!!!!

 Solution 1 (Worked once) :